CCI-MOC/flocx/doc/provider_design.md

 ### contracts

 A contract represents an agreement by the provider to make a resource available for use by a specified project.
+Each contract is tied to a single offer, making it easy to understand which contracts are affected if an offer expires prematurely.

 * *uuid*
 * *offer_uuid*: The offer to which the contract corresponds.